sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 layout: post
 title: Memory tagging
 ---
-Years ago I happened across an early description of what's since become [Arm MTE][].
-It tied in neatly with other concepts I'd worked with in memory aliasing and diagnostics, and it unlocked a world of potential.
-Eventually I got to see the Arm design, and it was a far more muted concept, and I lost all my energy for the idea.
+Years ago I happened across an early description of techniques which subsequently became [Arm MTE][].
+It tied in neatly with other concepts I'd worked with in memory aliasing and diagnostics, and I saw it as unlocking a huge world of potential, and I raved at length about possibilities.
+However, the final design turned out to be something a lot more muted than all the ideas I had about the technology, and when I saw it I lost most of my energy for the idea.

+Fair enough, though.
+I always approach these things much too aggressively, without regard to backward compatibility or just what a nightmare it would be to rework the software to do all the things I see could be done.
+These are obstacles to adoption for people who aren't as unhinged as I.

-Recently I learned that [Apple][Apple MIE] seem to have felt the same way as I did, and they actually did something about it.
+But just recently I learned that [Apple][Apple MIE] seem to have felt the same way as I did, and they actually did something about it.
 I haven't been able to find much detail so far, but their discussion about having to do it in conjuction with substantial OS and application rewrites rings true.
+Just my scene.
 Clearly Arm wanted something that people would adopt without all that hassle.

-Being that I can't find any straightforward explanation for Apple's changes I reverted to form and just started making up all my own shit;
-or resurrecting my old ideas or something.
-I had a lot of ideas back in the day, and they faded over time, but they're slowly coming back the more I think about MTE.
+Since I can't find any straightforward explanation for what Apple wanted changed I reverted to form and just started making up all my own things all over again; or resurrecting my old ideas or something.
+I forget everything I thought the first time, but I do remember being talked down from a couple of ideas which I seem to have re-invented again in this iteration.

+## Memory tagging in brief

+Basically every address (at the granularity of a cache line) has embedded within it a tag of around four bits.
+If you try to use memory with the tag that is not assigned to that memory then you get told off at the hardware level.

+To make this useful, you colour adjacent objects in memory (at the cache line resolution) with different tags so that pointers to one thing can't encroach on pointers to adjacent things.

+When memory is freed you can mark it with a different tag so the old pointers with the old tag embedded don't work anymore, and when it's re-allocated the new pointers will have a new tag and the old pointers can't interfere with it.

+But it's only four bits so there's still some risk of collision, depending on how you manage it.

 ## Repurposing memory

-The first thing that troubled me was the performance implications of changing tags when memory is re-used, deliberately, with an updated tag.
-It feels like all of the memory needs to be visited in order to inform the cache that it needs to use new tags.
+The first thing that stands out to me is how you change the tag assignment of a piece of memory.
+If you execute instructions to change the tag of each cache line (or backing store for memory not resident in the cache right now) then that's potentially a very tedious operation.

-But what if one didn't bother with that.
+But what if one didn't bother with that?

-What if, instead, writes automatically erased the memory whenever the tag didn't match (never raising any fault), and updated the tag to its new value.
-Then only reads raise faults on mismatched tags, if they haven't already been written.
+What if, instead, writes automatically erased the memory whenever the tag failed to match (no need to raise a fault just yet), and simultaneously updated the tag to its new value?
+No need to visit SDRAM in that case.
+Note that a tag update hits (and erases) the whole cache line even though the data will typically be much narrower.
+The rest needs zeroing.

+Then it's down to the reads to raise faults when they hit a bad tag.
+That'll be a fault if the wrong pointer is trying to access memory, or the current owner hasn't yet initialised the memory, but also if a bad actor has tried to stomp on that memory with an incorrect tag (albeit in a deferred way).

-You shouldn't be reading something that you didn't initialise for yourself anyway.
+You shouldn't be reading something that you haven't already initialised for yourself anyway.
 So if you get a fault trying to use your own memory then it's probably uninitialised data and you should go fix your code.

+Except, not exactly...

-This leaves open the possibility of a bad actor just trying to erase legitimate date while it's being used.
+First, this leaves open the possibility of a bad actor just trying to erase legitimate date while it's being used.
 In this case innocent code won't be able to read what they injected because the updated tag will cause that code to fault instead, but if they can inject a bad write before a good write then all the data surrounding the good write can be silently erased.

-Now I get to this point and I think "OK, it's just a 12.5% tax to keep a 'valid' bit for each byte", so you can still fault on every undefined read in a cache line which you've only partially written (or been tricked into re-erasing by a bad actor).
+Now at this point I'm inclined to think "OK, it's just a 12.5% tax to keep a 'valid' bit for each byte", so you can still fault on every undefined read in a cache line which you've only partially written (or been tricked into re-erasing by a bad actor).

 Strictly that tax should run down the whole memory stack to account for evictions at all the levels.
-You can fudge it but that just means the attacker has to force those evictions to make their attack viable.
+That's bad.
+You can fudge it when it gets too far away from the CPU but that just means the attacker has to force evictions to make their attack viable.

 But not every first memory access is a whole byte.
 Many are necessarily read-modify-write operations because they need to modify less than a